Ancora helps local women choose life

 Enjoy the Narragansett Bay Symphony’s first concert of 2018

-PROVIDENCE — Come and enjoy soaring overtures and beautiful arias.
-Verdi and Wagner overtures will be paired with Dvorak’s stunning “Song to the Moon” sung by the magnificent Ilana Goldstein, and arias from Offenbach’s “Tales of Hoffmann” sung by the incomparable Toby Andrews.
+PROVIDENCE — Come and enjoy soaring overtures and beautiful arias, Verdi and Wagner overtures paired with Dvorak’s stunning “Song to the Moon” sung by the magnificent Ilana Goldstein, and arias from Offenbach’s “Tales of Hoffmann” sung by the incomparable Toby Andrews.
 Narragansett Bay Symphony’s “Opera Afternoon” will be at McVinney Auditorium Sunday, March 4 at 3 p.m.
 Tickets are available at www.mcvinneyauditorium.com.

 Lenten Taize Prayer Service scheduled

 CRANSTON — Holy Apostles Church, 800 Pippin Orchard Road, will offer a Lenten Taize Prayer Service on Thursday, March 8, at 6:30 p.m.
 The service includes readings from scripture, communal and silent prayer and songs composed by the Taize brothers.
 Come experience the gift of Jesus’ peace and love.

 St. Mary’s Church to host corned beef and cabbage dinner